ahmetozer/containers/cont/distroless-nginx/Readme.md

 # Distroless Nginx

-This container image is created for run nginx minimal nginx without any distro.
+This container image is created for run minimal nginx without any distro.

 The system based on Debian 11 and Nginx 1.20